 - within 12 months of the date on which the matter occurred;

 - OR, within 12 months of the date on which the matter came to the notice of the complainant.

-If you wish to make either a verbal or written complaint, you can request to speak to our Practice Manager, Marie Edwards to discuss your complaint.
+If you wish to make either a verbal or written complaint, you can request to speak to our Practice Manager, Philip Owen-Halley to discuss your complaint.
 You may be asked to forward your complaint in writing.
 It would be a great help if you could be as specific as possible about your complaint.

 Aldershot Centre for Health